International-Medical-KK/PsynaryExporter/README.md

 PsynaryExporter.exe localhost james MyPassword psynary

+For the mac, it would be something like:

+./PsynaryExporter localhost james MyPassword psynary

 You will be prompted with a serious of questions.
 Each question has a default answer that can be used by simply pressing enter.

+On a hefty database, the program can take some time to run.

 I hope this helps.
 Let me know if you have more questions.